-All expenditure and income must be coded to the relevant budget code and VAT correctly treated.
-Assistance should be sought from Finance Business Partners/VAT Officer, if required.
+All expenditure and income must be coded to the relevant budget code (even if no budget provision has been made on that line) and VAT correctly treated.
+Miscellaneous ledger codes should only be used if there is no appropriate alternative and after discussion with the relevant Finance Business Partner.
+Assistance should be sought from Finance Business Partners/Senior Accountant (VAT), if required.